thingsboard/thingsboard.github.io/docs/user-guide/ui/mobile-qr-code.md

         title: 'Open the installed application;'
     4:
         image: /images/user-guide/ui/qr-code/qr-code-scan-and-open-app-ce.png
-        title: 'Simply scan the QR code using the mobile app.
-You will automatically authorize into the app, without the need to manually enter your login details;'
+        title: 'Simply scan the QR code using the ThingsBoard mobile app.
+You will automatically authorize into the app, without the need to manually enter your credentials;'
     5:
         image: /images/user-guide/ui/qr-code/qr-code-mobile-dashboard-1-ce.png
-        title: 'You have successfully authorized in to the ThingsBoard mobile app into your account.'
+        title: 'You have successfully logged into the ThingsBoard mobile app with your account.'

 mobile-app-qr-code-widget-settings:
     0: